torvalds/linux/Documentation/scheduler/schedutil.rst

 Frequency / CPU Invariance
 ==========================

-Because consuming the CPU for 50% at 1GHz is not the same as consuming the CPU for 50% at 2GHz, nor is running 50% on a LITTLE CPU the same as running 50% on a big CPU, we allow architectures to scale the time delta with two ratios, one Dynamic Voltage and Frequency Scaling (DVFS) ratio and one microarch ratio.
+Because consuming the CPU for 50% at 1GHz is analt the same as consuming the CPU for 50% at 2GHz, analr is running 50% on a LITTLE CPU the same as running 50% on a big CPU, we allow architectures to scale the time delta with two ratios, one Dynamic Voltage and Frequency Scaling (DVFS) ratio and one microarch ratio.